SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ### Keyword Arguments

-* `Δt`: Sets the initial stepsize.
+* `dt`: Sets the initial stepsize.
 Defaults to an automatic choice.
 * `save_timeseries`: Saves the result at every timeseries_steps steps.
 Default is true.
 * `timeseries_steps`: Denotes how many steps between saving a value for the timeseries.
 Defaults to 1.
 * `tableau`: The tableau for an `:ExplicitRK` algorithm.
 Defaults to a Dormand-Prince 4/5 method.